dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 5 Wickelgren.md

 where $\mathcal O$ is a trivial bundle and $X$ denotes the zero section.

 **Definition**: $V$ is **oriented**  by a Thom class $u\in H^r(\text{Th}(V); \ZZ)$ if each restriction $H^r(\text{Th}(V_x); \ZZ)$ yields a generator.

+**Example**: This occurs when all transitions functions have positive determinant.